DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/animations.md

   { optional: true }
 ),
 ```
-Next we apply the style using the `style()` function, animating from an opacity of zero (invisible) to 1 over 3 seconds.
+Next we apply the style using the `style()` function, animating from an opacity of zero (invisible) to one over 3 seconds.

 By default, Angular throws an error when zero items are found.
-Set the optional flag to ignore this error.
+We set the optional flag to ignore this error.

 ## Thumbnail photo expansion animation example

-If you are showing a thumbnail photo to a user that you want to exand to full size when the user clicks on the image, if would be nice if the image expanded and contracted slowly rather than jumping to full size.
+Suppose you are showing a thumbnail photo to a user that you want to exand to full size when the user clicks on the image.
+It would be nice if the image expanded and contracted slowly rather than jumping to full size.
 Let's see how we do that.

 Here is the animation we are using in the `animations.ts` file: